khazhix/gene-pool/README.md

 # Gene Pool

-Gene Pool is a simulation of any population with gemetic information.
+Gene Pool is a simulation of any population with genetic information.

 In our example as a species we use humans.